 - The spread of serious diseases like dengue and malaria.

 - Post-inflammatory hyperpigmentation or PIH (dark spots that occur after a skin trauma that are usually difficult to lighten).

-- Do not have water plants or pools of still water in your vicinity.
+- Avoid stagnant pools of water in your vicinity.

-- Use an insect repellent on yourself and/or around your home/workplace.
+- Use an insect repellent for your home/workplace.